AI agents connect to external tools and data sources. Most are unvetted.

 credence check owner/server from the terminal.
 Exit codes for CI integration: 0 = safe, 1 = not attested, 2 = flagged, 3 = rejected.
 Verify local source hashes against attestations before install.

-# Install $ pip install git+https://github.com/pestafford/credence-registry.git#subdirectory=mcp-server # Add to claude_desktop_config.json { "mcpServers": { "credence": { "command": "python3", "args": ["-m", "credence_mcp.server"] } } } # Or from the terminal $ credence check modelcontextprotocol/server-github Trust score: 91/100 Verdict: VERIFIED ✔ VERIFIED
+# Install $ pip install git+https://github.com/pestafford/credence-registry.git#subdirectory=mcp-server # Add to claude_desktop_config.json { "mcpServers": { "credence": { "command": "python3", "args": ["-m", "credence_mcp.server"] } } } # Or from the terminal $ credence check modelcontextprotocol/servers/filesystem Trust score: 88/100 Verdict: APPROVED ✔ VERIFIED — safe to install

 Opens a pre-filled GitHub Issue.
 You'll need a GitHub account.